jrcain-usgs/asc-public-docs/docs/how-to-guides/environment-setup-and-maintenance/isis-data-area.md

 ??? warning "Not all operations are supported by the SPICE Web Service"

-    Some instruments require mission data to be present for radiometric calibration, which is not supported by the SPICE Web Server.
-Some programs that are designed to run an image from ingestion through the mapping phase do not have an option to use the SPICE Web Service.
-For information specific to an instrument, see the [ISIS Application Docs](https://isis.astrogeology.usgs.gov/Application/index.html).
+    Some instruments require mission data to be present for **radiometric calibration**, which is not supported by the SPICE Web Server.
+    Some programs that are designed to run an image *from ingestion through the mapping phase* do not have an option to use the SPICE Web Service.

+    - **MEX HRSC** is a commonly used unsupported instrument.
+    - For info on specific apps/instruments, see the [ISIS Application Docs](https://isis.astrogeology.usgs.gov/Application/index.html).

 ### Enabling the Web Service for `spiceinit`